Ontario's 2 most populous regions enter Stage 2 of reopening along with parts of Windsor-Essex | CBC News

 So far, about 1,000 migrant workers have been tested out of the roughly 8,000 workers in Windsor-Essex.
 The province's chief coroner, Dr. Dirk Huyer, said he was encouraged by that number and the hope is that it will increase with the additional testing capacity.

-Meanwhile, Ontario's two most heavily populated regions will see more businesses open their doors today as Toronto and Peel Region move into the next phase of the province's COVID-19 recovery plan.
+Meanwhile, Toronto and Peel Region moved into the next phase of the province's COVID-19 recovery plan.

 The two regions officially enter Phase 2 of the pandemic reopening framework, joining nearly all of the rest of the province that began ramping up activities over the past two weeks.